 It’s a shame DeMarco didn’t get the same kind of result as Banks.
 DeMarco rose from extreme poverty in the streets of Tijuana, Mexico to become a champion.
 He said he dedicated his fight to everyone who gave him a bowl of soup during the three years he was homeless.
 The 26-year-old will need to regroup and see where his career might go from here after such a tremendous defeat.

 Just over 4,000 fans were in attendance at Boardwalk Hall in Atlantic City, understandable as so many people are still in the midst of recovering from Hurricane Sandy.
-Still, it was an important symbol of the region’s resilience to stage the fights tonight and let everyone know that Atlantic City, New Jersey is still open for business.
+It was an important symbol of the region’s resilience to stage the fights tonight and let everyone know that Atlantic City, New Jersey is still open for business.

 Gayle Lynn Falkenthal, APR, is President/Owner of the Falcon Valley Group in San Diego, California.
 She is also a serious boxing fan covering the Sweet Science for Communities.
 Read more Ringside Seat in the Communities at The Washington Times.
 Follow Gayle on Facebook and on Twitter @PRProSanDiego.